 Class ResourcePath

-You may obtain instances via the of(String)
+You may obtain instances via the withPath(String) factory method.

-Note: this type is not normally used by Soklet applications unless they support Server-Sent Events or choose to implement a custom ResourceMethodResolver
+Note: this type is not normally used by Soklet applications unless they support Server-Sent Events or choose to implement a custom ResourceMethodResolver.

-and functionality is provided to check if the two "match" via matches(ResourcePathDeclaration)
+The corresponding compile-time type for ResourcePath is ResourcePathDeclaration and functionality is provided to check if the two "match" via matches(ResourcePathDeclaration).

-For example, a ResourcePath
+For example, a ResourcePath /users/123 would match ResourcePathDeclaration /users/{userId}.

 - Author: